bytebase/bytebase.com-old/content/blog/database-cicd-best-practice-with-github.md

 Database change is a tricky part of the application development process: it usually involves multiple databases from different environments and cross-team collaboration, to add on top of it, databases are touch and go.
 It got us thinking: **can we treat database the same way we treat application code?**

 DORA (DevOps Research & Assessment) [pointed out](https://cloud.google.com/architecture/devops/devops-tech-database-change-management) that integrating database work into the software delivery process positively contributes to continuous delivery.
-It’s about time to make databases a part of the DevOps cycle.
+It’s about time to make databases a part of the CI/CD cycle.

 But how does it work, really?